qwx9/notes/net/algorithms/text/exact.direct.md

-and W matching all the way except its first character, making jumps one character at a time, and in fact with worse performance than the naive algorithm, which scans left to right and will mismatch immediately.
+and W matching all the way except its first character, making jumps one character at a time, and in fact with worse performance than the naive algorithm, which scans left to right and will mismatch immediately, thus n·m - 1 operations.

 Over all complexity: O(m + Σ + n·m) = O(Σ + n·m).
 Σ is usually considered constant.